kdgregory/log4j-aws-appenders/docs/substitutions.md

 ## Caveats and additional information

-A particular destination may not accept all of the characters produced by a substitution, and the appenders will not initialize if that happens.
+A particular service may not allow all of the characters produced by a substitution, and appenders initialization may fail as a result.
 As a general rule you should limit substituted values (from environment variable or system properties) to alphanumeric characters, hyphens, and underscores.